IamHuijben/gumbel_softmax_sampling/README.md

 ### Citation

-Please cite the following paper if you find this notebook and/or Figure 4 from the paper useful in your own work.
+Please cite the following paper if you find these demos useful in your own work.

 ```
 @inproceedings{